kehphin/ckchat/README.md

 README

+You must run the server program first before running the client program.
+The server's knows its own private key.
+It's public key is known to everyone.

-To run server:
+To run the server:
 python ckserver.py

-To run client(s):
+To run the client(s):
 python ckclient.py

-Login as a user:
+To login
 <username> <password>

-List users online:
+To list users already online
 `list`

-Select a user to message:
+To select a user to message
 `send` <user> <message>

+To logout and close the program
+[enter/return]